jasieksz/DAAGER/docs/contributor/coding-guidelines.md

 * Annotations for fields should be placed in the same line.
 * Annotations for methods - chopped down if more than one or two.

+If in doubt — refer to the provided IntelliJ IDEA formatter (`.ide/IDEA` directory).

 ## Mutability, `final`

 Decrease mutability and prefer immutable collections (from Javaslang or Guava).